 In northeast Tucson, there’s Sabino Canyon Recreation Area.
 Here you can take in the majestic views of the Santa Catalina Mountains which began forming 12 million years ago.
 This is part of Coronado National Forest.

-You can’t drive through Sabino Canyon but there is a fantastic tram ride which takes you up the canyon.
-The tour guide will explain points of interest.
+You can’t drive through Sabino Canyon but there is a fantastic tram ride called the Sabino Canyon Crawler which takes you up the canyon.
+While this used to be with an interpretive guide, it is now pre-recorded.

-You can get out at any stop on the way up and the way down to explore further.
+It is important to note, that while you can get out at any stop on the way up and the way down to explore further, oftentimes the trams are full.

-It’s important when you arrive to go right away to the ticket booth in order to get a reserved time.
-Bring cash; there’s a nominal fee to ride.
+Book online.
+Otherwise, it’s important when you arrive to go right away to the ticket booth in order to get a reserved time.
 You should be able to secure a spot, though you may have to wait an hour or more.
+You can use cash or credit card when you pay onsite.

 That’s okay because then you can go do the other things you want to do.
 Depending on the time of day you arrive and how hot it is, you may want to start with hiking.
 Or, if it’s already hot, you may want to spend the time in the nature center and gift shop.